JimBobSquarePants/UmbMapper/README.md

 </h1>

-**This repository contains a super-fast, really simple to use, convention-based published content mapper for Umbraco.**
+**This repository contains a blazingly-fast, really simple to use, convention-based published content mapper for Umbraco.**

 ## What does it do?